 Great hammerhead sharks are gravid for about 11 months, then they can give birth to as many as 55 pups.
 The edges of their hammers are rounder than those of the adults.
 If they survive to adulthood, great hammerheads can live as long as 50 years.

-#6 Biggest Shark: Great White
+#6 Biggest Shark in the World: Great White shark

-This huge carnivore, which typically grows to 20 feet in length and weighs two and a half tons, has a fearsome reputation.
+While its not the largest shark in the world, this huge carnivore, which typically grows to 20 feet in length and weighs two and a half tons, has a fearsome reputation.
 The reputation is deserved, for if someone is going to be attacked by a shark, it will most likely be a great white.
 Its conservation status is vulnerable, and it is protected in many areas.

 The animal is rarely kept in aquaria because it is a migratory fish that’s used to swimming thousands of miles.
 It also has a diet that most aquaria can’t provide on a regular basis.
 This includes pinnipeds, porpoises, dolphins, sea turtles, seabirds, tuna, and other sharks.
 The great white also has no problem taking chunks out of larger whales.